What is the best part of being a bartender? Ask ten bartenders and you will likely get ten different answers.

-More shifts means you grow your network, thus expanding your client base and may even open up new opportunities for you.
+More shifts means that you grow your network, thus expanding your client base and may even open up new opportunities for you.

 If you can’t grab any extra shifts from your current coworkers, maybe it’s time to find new coworkers.

 Good bartenders can find an opening fairly easy.
 So during the times you aren’t bartending at your main location, try to find another one that is just as busy, or more so.
-You may be able to snag a couple shifts when someone calls in sick or goes on vacation.
+You may be able to snag a couple of shifts when someone calls in sick or goes on vacation.

 Also, look for bars, restaurants and hotels in upper-class areas.
 Golf resorts are great too.
 The times you work may vary, giving you an opportunity to work two jobs.
 For example, you could work the afternoons at the country club, and nights at a club or pub.

 Upscale places like country clubs don’t usually need multiple bartenders like nightclubs and dive bars do.
-So if you manage to get hired at one, chances are you will be able to collect the majority of tips.
+So if you manage to get hired at one, chances are you will be able to collect the majority of the tips.

 Another option is to look for places with more customers.
 Bars and restaurants located downtown in bigger cities can be a nonstop tip-fest for the right bartender.